 - The data gets reloaded through the cloud rather than paying the ransom if it gets damaged.

-- Avoid the use of untrusted websites, prevent downloading of attachments, messages and links.
+- Avoid the use of untrusted websites, and prevent downloading of attachments, messages and links.

 - Block the HTTP websites instead of HTTPS on the used network.